BitBelle/JS-Practice/Objects/README.md

 blackRabbit.speak("I fear darkness!");

 ```
+* `Object.create()` - method creates a new object and sets its internal prototype (`[[Prototype]]`) to the specified object (`protoRabbit`).

 * `protoRabbit` - is the prototype object that contains speak method.
 Its like a template for all rabbits.

 * `blackRabbit` - is an individual rabbit.
-Instead of creating a separate `speak` method for blackRabbit,
-we link it to `protoRabbit` using `Object.create(protoRabbit)`.
+Instead of creating a separate `speak` method for blackRabbit, we link it to `protoRabbit` using `Object.create(protoRabbit)`.

-* When `blackRabbit.speak()` is called - even though speak isnt directly
-on blackRabbit, JavaScript automatically looks at its prototype(protoRabbit) to find the `speak` method.
+* When `blackRabbit.speak()` is called - even though speak isnt directly on blackRabbit, JavaScript automatically looks at its prototype(protoRabbit) to find the `speak` method.

 **How Prototypes Work**

 In JavaScript, every object has a hidden property called `[[Prototype]]`.
-When we try to access a property or method on an object, and it doesnt
-exist on that object, JavaScript will look up the prototype chain to find it.
+When we try to access a property or method on an object, and it doesnt exist on that object, JavaScript will look up the prototype chain to find it.

 **Example 2:**
 ```javascript